-- 1. Invest in sustainable, inclusive Open Educational Resources, which can enable richer learning experiences for disadvantaged and disabled learners, and can empower teachers to act as digital authors.
-Such efforts need be correlated with accessibility-aware and aging-software design practices that nurture cost-efficient actions.
-Digital asset customization and reuse must form core pillars of inclusive education, enabling not only the personalization of digital resources to act as digital authors. - 2.
+- Invest in sustainable, inclusive Open Educational Resources, which can enable richer learning experiences for disadvantaged and disabled learners, and can empower teachers to act as digital authors.
+Such efforts need be correlated with accessibilityaware and aging-software design practices that nurture cost-efficient actions.
+Digital asset customization and reuse must form core pillars of inclusive education, enabling not only the personalization of digital resources to meet specific needs of target groups, but also increasing teachers' readiness to act as digital authors. - 2.
 Create a European hub where organisations can register as entities interesting to participate in piloting and exploitation activities, substantially improving project implementations and outcomes. - 3.
 Reshape and update the curricula, the assessment methods, as well as the dissemination and exploitation strategies and interventions to activate, accommodate, and nurture enablers that directly foster, and sustainably cultivate talent-oriented educational practices where disabilities are explored as talents and talents are not perceives as disabilities.